Experience Transat

 Eñe

-Nearby, Eñe (Avenida 7, next to España Park) is a tiny boutique offering similar products, including decor items crafted by local artists.
+Nearby in San José, Eñe (Avenida 7, next to España Park) is a tiny boutique offering similar Costa Rica-made products, including decor items crafted by local artists.

 The Atlantic Railway Station

-No, you won’t be taking a train ride, but you can admire this architectural gem from the early 20th century (Avenida 3).
+No, you won’t be taking a train ride!
+But admire this architectural gem from the early 20th century (Avenida 3) that played a major role in Costa Rica’s economy.

 The Murals